ratral/epanet_toolkit/README.md

 First, we need to create a fictional Hydraulic modelling network sector with measured inputs and for pressure reducing valve controller.

-We will define an area measured by the district (DMA, for its acronym in English) fictitious to check the different strategies of pressure management in order to reduce the actual water losses.
+We will define a fictitious District Measured Area (DMA) to check the different strategies of pressure management in order to reduce the water losses.

-Effective measurement / calculation will help to quantify un-generated water and reduce waste.
+Effective undertanding, measurement and calculation of the diferent modells and strategien will help to quantify un-generated water and reduce waste.

 **Development of a standard network 100m * 100m**